Search Articles

 Keep in mind that you may need to pay fees on an ongoing basis to maintain a trust.
 Many employers offer legal insurance as a benefit, which may help cover the cost of setting up this document.
 Either way, people with larger, more complex estates may find that the costs of establishing a trust outweigh the costs of probate.

-Work With Your Estate Planning Attorney
+Work With an Estate Planning Attorney

 Each person’s situation is unique.
 Whether a trust could be beneficial will depend on your family’s personal circumstances and financial goals.
-Your estate planning attorney can help you create a customized legacy plan, which may include executing a will, trust, as well as other estate planning documents.
+An estate planning attorney can help you create a customized legacy plan, which may include executing a will, trust, as well as other estate planning documents.

 Created date: 09/12/2024